dealerexpress/brandl-mobility-app-loader/README.md

 ```

-In our basic example, submitions include the dealer information and ensures correct assignment.
+In our basic example, submissions include the dealer information and ensures correct assignment.
 Optionally, you may include vehicle information.
 Continue reading to learn how.

 -----
 ### Step 3